top of page

 - do not attempt anything too ambitious for your first project(s) - a scarf or a small baby blanket are the best for beginners

-- do not feel guilty about 'sitting down and doing nothing' - in fact you are learning/ practising a life skill that you can pass onto your children one day
+- do not feel guilty about 'sitting down and doing nothing' - in fact you are learning/ practising a life skill that you can pass onto your children one day - and you will teach them about self-care, too

 - do not give up when things get tricky - it takes time to learn a skill and the more you repeat something the more confident you get